wenkokke/paper-prioritise-the-best-variation/lmcs/response.md

   The authors: At this point the reader has been told that "[GV] combines channel creation and thread spawning into a single operation, called ``fork'', which is related to the cut construct in CP."
 This effectively summarizes all one needs to know about fork in GV.
 The fact that it is recoverable is only interesting to the readers familiar with GV, or interested in the exact relation to GV, and we hope that any reader unfamiliar with GV can gleam fork's original semantics from our definition.

-- page 12: Here and in all other cases in the remainder, you write "= with \Delta" on top which usually stands for a definition.
+- page 12: Here and in all other cases in the remainder, you write "= with $\Delta$" on top which usually stands for a definition.
 Is that what you mean?
 Don't you mean a simple "=" instead?
-Or perhaps you mean that "= with \Delta" stands for "which is defined as"?
+Or perhaps you mean that "= with $\Delta$" stands for "which is defined as"?
 A clarification would be appreciated.

-  The authors: we intended to use the "= with \Delta" because the syntactic sugar rules are indeed definitions in terms of the core typing rules; they are macros for what comes after the "= with \Delta".
+  The authors: we intended to use the "= with $\Delta$" because the syntactic sugar rules are indeed definitions in terms of the core typing rules; they are macros for what comes after the "= with $\Delta$".

 - page 20, case E-Close: I couldn't make sense of the derivation, where two subderivations seem to be organised vertically?..
 Is that the right reading?
 Could you reorganise it to make it obvious?